IMF envisions a sharp 4.4% drop in global growth for 2020

 China, the world’s second-largest economy, is expected to grow 1.9% this year, a sharp slowdown from the 6.1% gain in 2019, and then expand 8.2% in 2021.

 The IMF said that while a swift recovery in China had surprised forecasters, the global rebound remains vulnerable to setbacks.
-It noted that “prospects have worsened significantly in some developing countries where where infections are rising rapidly” and that in India and in poorer nations in Africa and Asia, the pandemic has continued to spread and in some areas even accelerate.
+It noted that “prospects have worsened significantly in some developing countries where infections are rising rapidly” and that in India and in poorer nations in Africa and Asia, the pandemic has continued to spread and in some areas even accelerate.

 “Preventing further policy setbacks,” the IMF said, “will require that policy support is not prematurely withdrawn.”